hikotei/2023_11_18-SE-Europe-Data_Challenge/README.md

 end up with a single CSV file which includes columns per country representing the following values: generated green energy per energy type (one column per wind, solar, etc), and load.
 Make sure that all those values are in the same units (MAW).

+check the exact columns that will need to appear in your dataset by looking at the test.csv file provided inside the data folder.

+You will also need to add an additional column that will be your label: the ID of the country with the bigger surplus of green energy for the next hour.

+The country IDs used to evaluate your model will be the following:

+SP: 0, # Spain
+UK: 1, # United Kingdom
+DE: 2, # Germany
+DK: 3, # Denmark
+HU: 5, # Hungary
+SE: 4, # Sweden
+IT: 6, # Italy
+PO: 7, # Poland
+NL: 8  # Netherlands